seqweb/seqwebcode/src/java/dependencies.md

 - **Java 8+**: Required for Path, Files, and other modern Java features
 - **SQLite JDBC Driver**: For database connectivity
 - **org.tomlj:tomlj**: For TOML parsing
+- **Jackson**: For JSON serialization/deserialization in polyglot pipelines

 ## Maven Dependencies